The mission of the Christian Ministries

 selected Wednesdays during the school year.
 They are

-usually held in the Hodge Center for Discipleship or the John B.
+usually held in the John B. Begley Chapel.

 - The Christian Ministries major and minor prepare students for a